 This image will be automatically updated with the website of my prospect.

-If you need more details on how you proceed, Charlie made a tuto video to help you out.
+If you need more details on how to proceed, Charlie created a tutorial video to help you out.

-If you've followed me until here, you now have more keys to get backlinks and bring more traffic to your content.
+If you've reached the end with me, you now have more keys to get backlinks and bring more traffic to your content.